trpleo/movie/README.md

 There are a few parameters, that should be measure over time, but as a first estimation (H0) it is the DB's uptime.

 Further parameters, MTBF (mean time between failures) can be measured in production.

+# Known issues

+- Application shutdown: currently there's no mechanism to stop the Http thread.
+- RESTful API:
+  - the API right now only the query API, and therefore `If-Match` `If-None-Match` and `ETag` is not handled.
+  - response codes does not necessary reflects the errors.
+  - no popular content type supporting (like XML)
+  - no API versioning.
+  - no Authorization.
+  - HTTP spec version 6[RFC3513] and later allows '\[' and '\]' characters in the URL, that is not used.
+  - parameters arguably can be changed to payload (body) - system is prepared, but not implemented.
+- Healthcheck: the healthcheck does not really reflects the readiness of the application.
+- Thread Pooling: separated context for the IO operations (especially for the different type of the IO operations) would be necessary for production.
+-